streamthoughts/azkarra-streams/site/content/en/docs/Developer Guide/Concepts/_index.md

 DefaultStreamsExecutionEnvironment.create(Conf.with("streams", props), "dev");
 ```

-Azkarra uses these information to generate the `application.id` property to set for the Kafka Streams application.
+Azkarra uses this information to generate the `application.id` property to set for the Kafka Streams application.
 In our case, the generated id will be `dev-wordcount-1.0`.

 ## AzkarraContext

 A `AzkarraContext` object is responsible for configuring and running one ore more `StreamsExecutionEnvironment`.
-In addition, the `AzkarraContext` allow you to quickly configure a Java shutdown hook to ensure that our JVM shutdowns are handled gracefully.
+In addition, the `AzkarraContext` allows you to quickly configure a Java shutdown hook to ensure that our JVM shutdowns are handled gracefully.

 A context can be created as follows :